 6.2.2.0 General

 The requirements in section 6.2.2 only apply when both UL and DL of a UE are configured for single CC operation, and they are of the same bandwidth.
 A UE may reduce its maximum output power due to modulation orders, transmit bandwidth configurations, waveform types and narrow allocations.
-This Maximum Power Reduction (MPR) is defined in subsections below.
+This Maximum Power Reduction (MPR) is defined in clauses below.
+The allowed MPR for SRS, PUCCH formats 0, 1, 3 and 4, and PRACH shall be as specified for QPSK modulated DFT-s-OFDM of equivalent RB allocation.
+The allowed MPR for PUCCH format 2 shall be as specified for QPSK modulated CP-OFDM of equivalent RB allocation.
 When the maximum output power of a UE is modified by MPR, the power limits specified in subclause 6.2.4 apply.

 For a UE that is configured for single CC operation with different channel bandwidths in UL and DL, the requirements in section 6.2A.2 apply.